Link to an interview with Rafael Correa & Jean-Luc Mélenchon, conducted by Denis Rogatyuk & Patricio Mery Bell:

 While fairly detailed in its analysis and proffered support, the asserted parallels with fascist regimes of the past aren’t fully convincing.
 Does the current moment not have neo-feudalist (or neo-Bonapartist) aspects?
 Doesn’t the present moment have some unique features without complete historical precedent?

 Bonus link: The Courts Are Political

 Link to an article by Benjamin Fogel:

 Curiously, while the author says moralism isn’t an answer, his argument is essentially moral!
-He really is saying mere moralistic, individualistic finger-wagging won’t convince political opponents to change their ways, which is a tactical argument that recognizes that the problem does not lie at an individual level and therefore cannot be solved at the individual level either but glosses over normative/ideological (moral) bases for action.
+He really is saying mere moralistic, individualistic finger-wagging won’t convince political opponents to change their own ways, which is a tactical argument that recognizes that the problem does not lie at an individual level and therefore cannot be solved at the individual level either but glosses over normative/ideological (moral) bases for structural/institutional action.
 But isn’t the author simply arguing that instead of criminalizing the political left through “anti-corruption” laws such policies should instead criminalize the political right?
-He offers no real explicit argument to this effect, relying instead on implicit ideology and morality.
+He offers no real explicit argument to this effect, relying instead on implicit ideology and morality/ethics.
 This is about a political struggle for hegemony, making certain specific procedural/tactical suggestions along the lines of Rosa Luxembourg’s famous “socialism or barbarism” maxim.

 Link to an interview of Jedediah Purdy conducted by Meagan Day: